-Trump to announce action over census citizenship question: officials
+Trump to announce executive action on census citizenship question

 WASHINGTON (Reuters) - U.S. President Donald Trump on Thursday will announce an executive action over his administration’s effort to add a citizenship question to the 2020 census despite ongoing court challenges, two administration officials told Reuters.

-Trump, in a tweet, said he would hold a news conference about the census following a planned meeting on social media on Thursday afternoon.
-Trump’s announcement is likely to be around 5:00 p.m. in the Rose Garden or elsewhere at the White House.
+Trump, in a tweet, said he would hold a news conference about the census on Thursday afternoon.
+The White House said Trump would make remarks on citizenship and the census at 5 p.m.
+(2100 GMT).

 The administration’s attempts to add the contentious question have been blocked in the courts because of challenges from some U.S. states and civil rights groups.